openmeteo/enhydris/doc/dev/database.rst

   lower cased parent model name suffixed with ``_ptr_id``.

-There are two drawings that accompany this text: the drawing for the :download:`conceptual data model <hcore-cdm.pdf>`, and the drawing for the :download:`physical data model <hcore-pdm.pdf>`.
+There are two drawings that accompany this text: the drawing for the :download:`conceptual data model <enhydris-cdm.pdf>`, and the drawing for the :download:`physical data model <enhydris-pdm.pdf>`.
 You should avoid looking at the physical data model; it is cluttered and confusing, since it is machine-generated.
 It is only provided for the benefit of those who are not comfortable with Django's object-relational mapping.